robertoamadeuneto/studies-quarkus/README.md

 ---

-This project was created based on the Udemy course [Desenvolvimento Web com Quarkus](https://www.udemy.com/course/des-web-quarkus/).
+Based on the Udemy course [Desenvolvimento Web com Quarkus](https://www.udemy.com/course/des-web-quarkus/).

 Unlike the course, this project uses Kotlin instead of Java and Gradle instead of Maven.